Fitting Prediction Rule Ensembles with R Package pre: Examples

-Additionally setting \code{tree.unbiased = FALSE} would employ the \code{rpart} implementation of the CART algorithm, which would most closely resemble the original bagging and random forest approaches.
+A random forest approach can be mimicked by additionally restricting the number of predictor variables considered for selecting each split through the \code{mtry} argument: \begin{Schunk} \begin{Sinput} R> set.seed(42) R> car.ens.ranfor <- pre(bdi ~ ., data = carrillo, sampfrac = 1, + maxdepth = Inf, learnrate = 0, + tree.control = partykit::ctree_control(alpha = 1), + mtry = ceiling(sqrt(ncol(carrillo)))) \end{Sinput} \end{Schunk} Additionally setting \code{tree.unbiased = FALSE} would employ the \code{rpart} implementation of the CART algorithm, which would most closely resemble the original bagging and random forest approaches.
 Note that this will generally yield more complex ensembles.